Security Monitoring Services

 If you follow me on twitter, or read the blog here, you’ll know that I am very keen on security monitoring.
 Effective security monitoring means that you can spot bad stuff when it happens and take action promptly to remediate the problem, and importantly, limit the impact.
 This has become even more important with the advent of GDPR – you are now expected to report breaches that impact personal data in 72 hours, and the NCSC have produced guidance on compliance that recommends you are able to ‘detect security events’.
 You can read more on what I think that means here.

 Getting security monitoring right can be challenging, not least because it involves a number of moving parts.
-Firstly, you need someway to detect suspicious activity (usually a software tool of some sort), then you need someone who can look at the alert this tool generates, understand them and decide what action needs to be taken, and finally of course you need a way of promptly implementing whatever the recommended action is.
+Firstly, you need someway to detect suspicious activity (usually a software tool of some sort), then you need someone who can look at the alerts this tool generates, understand them and decide what action needs to be taken, and finally of course you need a way of promptly implementing whatever the recommended action is.

-Lots of organisations, even large organisations, stall at the second the and first points.
+Lots of organisations, even large organisations, stall at the second and third points.
 Finding people who understand the alerts they are seeing, and then taking effective action, is not easy (I’m not saying the technology is easy either, but lots of times I see people focus on that rather than the other two components).
 For small and medium sized businesses this is even more of a challenge.

 These services are aimed at two key elements of your business; your website and the cloud services you use.
 The astute reader will note in my blog on GDPR and security monitoring I talk about endpoints (by which I mean laptops, desktops etc) too – we don’t have a service in that space right now, but plan to offer one in the future.